Your Home's Foundation

-Your new home will need to be placed on a foundation that supports the entire structure while protecting it from ground water and moving soil.
-Even beyond this basic idea there are many different kinds of foundation to consider depending on what you want to achieve.
+Your new home will need to be placed on a foundation that supports the entire structure while protecting it from groundwater and moving soil.
+Even beyond this basic idea, there are many different kinds of foundations to consider depending on what you want to achieve.

 Some offer space and others affordability.
-Some work better in areas of rock and others in areas of loose soil.
-Once again, knowing the plot you will be building on is key to make the right choice when it comes to foundation types.
+Some work better in rock areas and others in loose soil.
+Once again, knowing the plot you will be building on is key to making the right choice regarding foundation types.

 Piers are concrete blocks placed in or on the soil which have a bracket on top to hold the beams at the bottom of the house.
 Most often these are trapezoid blocks with flat tops, but they can also be long beams that are driven into the soil.